 Payslips should be given to an employee within 1 working day of pay day, even if an employee is on leave.
 They should be in either electronic form or hard copy.

 What has to be on a payslip?
 (The boring but important stuff!)

-Payslips have to cover details of an employee’s pay for each pay period including:
+Correct payroll record keeping for payslips must cover details of an employee’s pay for each pay period including:

 - employer’s name and Australian Business Number

 - employees name